Skip to main content

 What can I use a personal loan for?

-As the name says, you can use a personal loan for anything you like, such as moving expenses, renovations and loan consolidation.
-Other common uses include wedding expenses, vacation, paying off higher interest consumer debt and any unexpected personal costs – really, the sky’s the limit.
+As the name says, you can use a personal loan for anything you like.
+Personal loans are often used for moving expenses, renovations, and paying off higher interest consumer debt.
+Other common uses include wedding expenses, vacations, and any unexpected personal costs — really, the sky’s the limit.

-This sets personal loans apart from other loan types such as mortgages, auto, business and student loans; those are for very specific things like a home, a vehicle, your business and for post-secondary education.
+This sets personal loans apart from other loan types such as mortgages, auto loans, and student loans; those are for very specific things like a home, a vehicle, or post-secondary education.
+If you’re wondering whether to take out a loan, consider these factors first.

 What are the requirements to qualify for a personal loan?